splunk/public-o11y-docs/logs/search-time-rules.rst

      - Activate or deactivate in :guilabel:`Data Configuration > Logs Pipeline Management`

 Do not activate search-time rules except when you are intentionally applying index-time rules to historical data.
-Search-time rules do not impact the subscription usage, but do impact performance.
+Applying search-time rules does not impact the subscription usage, but does impact performance.
 Search-time rules are transformations that increase the time it takes to complete a search.
-Applying index-time rules does not impact either the subscription usage or performance.
+Applying index-time rules can impact index subscription usage, but does not impact performance.

 Use case for applying search-time rules